inverno-io/inverno-mods/inverno-security-jose/README.md

 As defined by [RFC 7516][rfc7516], custom parameters listed in the critical header parameter (`crit`) and present in the JOSE header must be fully understood by the application for the JWE to be valid.
 The parameters actually processed by and application and therefore understood can be specified on the `JWEReader` which throws a `JOSEObjectReadException` when encountering unknown critical parameters.

-In the following example, the `JWEReader` is setup to understand custom parameter `http://example.com/application_parameter` which allows it to read the specified JWE:
+In the following example, the `JWEReader` is set up to understand custom parameter `http://example.com/application_parameter` which allows it to read the specified JWE:

 ```java
 Mono<? extends OCTJWK> key = jwkService.oct().builder()